-A degree in management from Missouri Valley gives you the option to choose from three concentrations that complement our core business coursework: administration, entrepreneurship and sports management.
+The major in Management gives you the option to choose from two concentrations that complement our core business coursework:

-Sport management is a field of education concerning the business aspect of sports.
-Some examples of sport managers include the front office system in professional sports, college sports managers, sports marketing, event management, facility management, sport finance and sports information.
+Sports management is a field of education concerning the business aspect of athletics.
+Career possibilities include management positions for professional sports teams, college sports managers, sports marketing, event management, facility management, sports finance, and sports information.